sagrodat/ChessGame/README.md

 ﻿# Overall
 ## Description
 This is my first ambitious game project using C++ and the SFML library.
-In the code I've utilized classes to represent different parts of the application.
+In the code I've used classes to represent different parts of the application.
 The chess contain all abilities that are required for the average playing experience :
 - Performing only legal moves
 - Capturing when possible (including en-passant)